assetswap/doc-meme/automation/limit-orders.md

 ### Beginner Strategy: Foundation Protection

-Start with simple profit-taking at 50% gains and loss prevention at 20% downside.
-This balanced approach secures wins while limiting losses to manageable levels.
-Perfect for new traders learning market dynamics.
+If you're new to trading, start simple.
+Set your tokens to automatically sell for profit when they go up 50% (meaning if you bought $100 worth, it sells when it's worth $150).
+Also set a safety net to sell if they drop 20% (if your $100 drops to $80, it sells to prevent bigger losses).
+This balanced approach helps you lock in wins and prevent big losses while you're learning how the market works.

 ### Intermediate Strategy: Scaled Exits